 Thursday was a particularly stirring allegory – describing how the spirit and actions of a person really count at a crucial moment.

 The short chapter was full of poetic and stoic references to some historical Japanese Samurai and their final battle conversation.
 The two levels of hearing someone tripping over the difficult and repetitive pronunciation and awareness of the seriousness of the underlying message sent me into a fit of giggles.

 I just “heard” Monty Python.

 Maybe that’s good sit-com.
 I hoped it wasn’t a blunder.
 I ended the conference call as best I could.
 And today?
 Well, maybe it was a Friday, 7am thing, maybe my ridiculously high sensitivity was buzzing but the dial-in seemed quieter.

-I love our buddhist philosophy.
-Hon Nim Myo means ‘from this moment on’ and is one of the greatest encouragements.
+I love our buddhist philosophy. honnin-myō means ‘from this moment on’ and is one of the greatest encouragements when I feel stuck.
 No grudges, no self judgement, just whole-heartedly starting again.

 Here’s something Nichiren wrote to a friend way back in 1725: “WHEN a tree has been transplanted, though fierce winds may blow, it will not topple if it has a firm stake to hold it up.
 But even a tree that has grown up in place may fall over if its roots are weak.
 Even a feeble person will not stumble if those supporting him are strong, but a person of considerable strength, when alone, may fall down on an uneven path.”

 Life really can turn into an uneven path, it is a great help to have wise friends and a mentor.
 My buddhist practise polishes away the tarnish from my own self-image and reawakens me to the spiritual strength – the treasure of happiness and hope in my own life.